diBernardoGroup/Network-model-of-the-COVID-19/README.md

 CLOSED LOOP SCENARIOS

-To replicate closed loop scenarios you need to run 'siqhrd_network_main_montecarlo.m' with the followiing quantities:
+To replicate closed loop scenarios you need to run 'siqhrd_network_main_montecarlo.m' with the following quantities:
 1.  flux_selector: setting this quantity to 'high' or 'low' will determine only initial condition for fluxes if flux_control_on is set '1';
 2.  select: set this quantity to '1' (figures Fig3a, Fig3b, Fig4, S5, S7), to '4' (figure Fig3c, S2, S6);
 3.  flux_control_on: set this quantity to '1'.